Vocabulary Transfer for Biomedical Texts: Add Tokens if You Can Not Add Data: Conclusion

 \section{Conclusion}

-This paper demonstrates that vocabulary transfer could be beneficial for medical natural language processing.
-We show how different steps of vocabulary transfer affect resulting performance on the task of classification using three medical datasets.
-Vocabulary transfer seems to be effective on all three datasets.
+This paper demonstrates the potential benefits of vocabulary transfer in medical natural language processing.
+We analyze the impact of various stages of vocabulary transfer on classification performance using medical datasets.
+Our findings indicate that increasing the vocabulary size leads to improved model performance.